dnakamuraz/prepDyn/README.md

 The following examples are designed for users with little experience on Unix.
 If you have questions, send a message using **GitHub issues**.
 Do not move the scripts from the directory *src*, otherwise the modular structure will break.

-### Example 1: Basic
+### Example 1: Simple example

 The basic use of **prepDyn** is running all four steps using a single command.
 Given an input CSV, whose first column is called *Terminals* and the other columns are the names of genes (each cell containing the correspondent GenBank accession number), the following command will download sequences, trim invariants and orphan nucleotides <10 bp in terminal positions, and identify missing data as *?* (all differences in sequence length in terminal positions are missing data).
-In the CSV file, if more than one GenBank accession number is specified in the same cell refering to non-overlapping fragments of the same gene (e.g. MT893619/MT895696), the space between them is automatically identified as internal missing data (?).
+In the CSV file, if more than one GenBank accession number is specified in the same cell refering to non-overlapping fragments of the same gene (e.g. JX155817/JX155844), the space between them is automatically identified as internal missing data (?).

 <img src="figures/example_csv.png" alt="" width="300">